-Propane is compressed liquid form in Only the (gas) is used combustion appliance.
-As is removed the tank, the remaining will vaporize maintain that is during consumption. process will until there is no liquid remaining in the tank.
+Propane is compressed into liquid form in the tank.
+Only the vapor (gas) is used during combustion by an appliance.
+As vapor is removed from the tank, the remaining liquid will vaporize to maintain pressure that is removed during consumption.
+This process will continue until there is no liquid remaining in the tank.

 Temperature affects the vaporizing action of the liquid.
 If temperature of the liquid is - 44° F, vaporization of liquid is nearly stable with tank pressure about 0 psi.
 If liquid temperature is 100° F., the liquid quickly vaporizes with tank pressure about 200 psi.
-Vapor pressure must remain relatively consistent. regardless of temperature, for the appliance heat output to remain stable.
+Vapor pressure must remain relatively consistent, regardless of temperature, for the appliance heat output to remain stable.
 Vapor pressure regulation is performed by the regulator.